Fractal Reports Profit Growth of 109% for Q4

 Committed to sustained innovation, Fractal invests more than 6% of its annual revenue in AI research and development, supporting foundational AI research, product development, and IP creation that address both immediate client needs and long-term technological advancement.

-The company reported consolidated revenue of INR 32,997 m for the fiscal year ended March 31, 2026.
+The company reported consolidated revenue of Rs 3300 crore for the fiscal year ended March 31, 2026.
 Following a successful IPO in February 2026, Fractal is listed on the BSE and NSE in India.

 For more information, go to www.fractal.ai.